Influence of excitation energy on microscopic quantum pathways for ultrafast charge transfer in van der Waals heterostructures: Discussion

 \section{Discussion}

 The results obtained for $\hbar\omega=2.0\,\mathrm{eV}$ are in good agreement with previous trARPES results \cite{Aeschlimann2020b, Krause2020, Hofmann2023} making their interpretation straight forward.
 The asymmetric population dynamics of the Dirac cone (Fig. \ref{figure2}a1), the gain above the equilibrium position of the WS\textsubscript{2} VB (Fig. \ref{figure2}b1) and the charging shifts in Figs. \ref{figure3}c and d provide direct evidence of ultrafast charge separation in the WS\textsubscript{2}-graphene heterostructure, where hole transfer from WS\textsubscript{2} to graphene is much faster than electron transfer.
+The relevant charge transfer states for the WS\textsubscript{2}-graphene heterostructure have been previously identified using density functional theory calculations \cite{Hofmann2023}.
+For convenience, we sketch the relevant part of the band structure in Fig. \ref{figure5}.
+Charge transfer states, where the WS\textsubscript{2} and graphene bands hybridize, are shown in red.
+For $\hbar\omega=2.0\,\mathrm{eV}$, photoexcitation occurs at the K valley of WS\textsubscript{2}.
+The previously proposed scattering processes resulting in ultrafast charge transfer to the graphene layer are indicated by orange arrows \cite{Krause2020, Hofmann2023}.
 The transient reduction of the band gap in Fig. \ref{figure3}b has been previously attributed to screening of the Coulomb interaction by photoinduced free carriers \cite{Ugeda2014, Chernikov2015, Ulstrup2016, Pogna2016, Cunningham2017, Lin2022, Hofmann2025}.

 The observed differences between excitation at $\hbar\omega=2.0\,\mathrm{eV}$ and $\hbar\omega=3.1\,\mathrm{eV}$, however, deserve further discussion.
-We start with the observation that, for $\hbar\omega=3.1\,\mathrm{eV}$, the population dynamics in the WS\textsubscript{2} CB in Fig. \ref{figure2}c2 are different at K and close to Q. The $3.1\,\mathrm{eV}$ pump pulse directly populates states close to the Q valley (see Fig. \ref{figure1}a).
-These carriers are then observed to scatter to the K valley within $\approx130\,\mathrm{fs}$ (see Fig. \ref{figure2}c2) in good agreement with previously reported intervalley scattering times for WS\textsubscript{2} and similar TMDCs \cite{Wallauer2016, Bertoni2016, Dong2021a, Wallauer2021, Bange2023}.
+We start with the observation that, for $\hbar\omega=3.1\,\mathrm{eV}$, the population dynamics in the WS\textsubscript{2} CB in Fig. \ref{figure2}c2 are different at K and close to Q. The $3.1\,\mathrm{eV}$ pump pulse directly populates states close to the Q valley (see Fig. \ref{figure1}a) \cite{Magnozzi2020}.
+These carriers are then observed to scatter to the K valley within $\sim130\,\mathrm{fs}$ (see Fig. \ref{figure2}c2) in good agreement with previously reported intervalley scattering times for WS\textsubscript{2} and similar TMDCs \cite{Wallauer2016, Bertoni2016, Dong2021a, Wallauer2021, Bange2023}.